Normality-Guided Distributional Reinforcement Learning for Continuous Control: Approach

 \subsection{Policy Update with Uncertainty Weight}

-We leverage the uncertainty weights $w$ to update the policy to mainly focus on samples for which the current $V^{D, \pi}$ predicts correctly.
+We leverage the uncertainty weights $w$ to update the policy to mainly focus on values for which the current $V^{D, \pi}$ predicts correctly.
 Each reinforcement learning algorithm has a policy objective function.
 We scale the objective function with the uncertainty weight to adjust the influence of the gradient for each sample.
-For TRPO \citep{pmlr-v37-schulman15},
+For TRPO~\citep{pmlr-v37-schulman15},

 where $\pi_{\theta}$ is a policy and $\hat A_t$ is an advantage estimator at timestep $t$.
 The more accurate the prediction of $V^{D, \pi}$, the closer the value of $w$ is to $1$; hence the gradient is more significant than other inaccurate samples.
 Note that we normalize the advantages when we sample a batch for optimization in practice.
-Therefore, the magnitude of the gradient is not changed, and we don't need to finetune the learning rate due to introducing the uncertainty weight.
+Therefore, the magnitude of the gradient is not changed, and we do not need to tune the learning rate as a consequence of introducing the uncertainty weight.

-We propose a normality-guided algorithm with the uncertainty weight to improve policy for PPO and TRPO in Algorithm \ref{algorithm}, but this method can be applied to various policy update algorithms as well.
+We propose a normality-guided algorithm with the uncertainty weight to improve policy for PPO and TRPO in Algorithm~\ref{algorithm}, but this method can be applied to various policy update algorithms as well.